git-moss/ConvertWithMoss/README-FORMATS.md

 A MPC Keygroup is stored in a folder.
 It contains a description file (.xpm) and the sample files (.WAV).
 This format has some restrictions:

-* A round robin keygroup can only contain up to 4 layers.
+* A round robin keygroup can only contain up to 4 layers (groups).
 An error is displayed in this case but the file is converted anyway.
 * Only 128 keygroups are allowed.
 An error is displayed in this case but the file is written anyway but might not be loadable.

 ### Bitwig Studio multisample

 This format can be loaded in the Bitwig Sampler device.
-It supports multiple layers, key and velocity crossfades as well as several metadata information: creator, sound category and keywords.
+It supports multiple groups, key and velocity crossfades as well as several metadata information: creator, sound category and keywords.

 ### DecentSampler